Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 Population: 15 million

-Burkina Faso is a landlocked country in West Africa, bordered by Ghana, Togo, Benin, Niger, Mali and Ivory Coast.
-A former French colony that became independent in 1960, was first called Republic of Upper Volta until finally renamed to Burkina Faso in 1984.
-It is one of the poorest countries in the world, with a high level of poverty and unemployment.
+Burkina Faso is a landlocked former French colony that gained independence in 1960.
+Originally called the Republic of Upper Volta, it was renamed Burkina Faso in 1984.
+Today, it remains one of the world’s poorest countries, marked by widespread poverty and high unemployment.

 That’s right; a new, medium size supermarket.
 It can be quite a dramatic visit when, after months of catering my needs at simple kiosks or improvised stands, you enter a grocery store, offering fully stocked shelves with all possible products you can live without … until you see them again.